joomcode/e2ed/CONTRIBUTING.md

 You can check that your changes doesn't break core functionality in runtime by building the project (`npm run build`) and running local tests (`npm run test:local`).
-The tests should complete without error, i.e. with an exit status of 0.
+The tests should complete without error, i.e. with an exit code 0.

 If you have [Docker](https://www.docker.com/) installed, you can also run tests in docker (`npm run test:docker`) to make sure they also complete without errors.